alokpriyadarshii/TranslatorX/README.md

 2. Tap the microphone for either speaker.
 3. Speak into the device.
 4. The app converts speech to text, translates it, and shows both the original and translated text.
-5. If auto-play is enabled, the translated result is spoken aloud automatically.
+5. If auto play is enabled, the translated result is spoken aloud automatically.

 ## Configuration Notes